 Sec.7.
 The Board of Trustees shall appoint a Library Director who shall serve as chief administrative officer of the Library and as professional advisor to the Board.

-ARTICLE VI - NOMINATION AND ELECTION OF TRUSTEES
+NOMINATION AND ELECTION OF TRUSTEES

 Election of Trustees shall take place at the Annual Meeting of the Association